ESPRI-Mod/synda/sdv/README.md

 ## Test environment setup

-To set up a test environment, you will need:
+To set up a test environment, you will need to install:

-* A machine with Synda installed
+* Synda
 * Test scripts dependencies
 * Test scripts